EricFedrowisch/AIChatAdapter/README.md

 python3 -m pip install anthropic python3 -m pip install ollama
 ```
+-Create a new folder for your code and copy the .env file there.
 -Put your api keys in the .env file.
+-Now you are ready to go.

 ## Usage